n-hop/oasis/README.md

 ## Limitations

-- **Link latency**: The valid range is 0-110ms; 0ms means no additional latency is added.
-And the maximum latency of each link is 110ms.
+- **Link latency**: The valid range is 0-200ms; 0ms means no additional latency is added.
+And the maximum latency of each link is 200ms.
   The link latency is simulated by the Linux `tc` module, which requires sufficient queuing buffer capacity.
 If the queuing buffer is not large enough, `tc` module will drop packets under heavy traffic, affecting the accuracy of simulating the link loss rate.

-- **Link bandwidth**: The valid range is 1-100Mbps.
-The maximum bandwidth for each link is limited because the processing rate of the BATS™ protocol binary in this repository is capped at 100Mbps.
-For rates higher than 100Mbps, a software license from n-hop is required.
+- **Link bandwidth**: The valid range is 1-4000Mbps.